moulinetsamuel/my-portfolio/README.md

 Feel free to reach out to me via email at [moulinet.samuel@gmail.com](mailto:moulinet.samuel@gmail.com).

 Thanks for visiting my portfolio!
-Check out my projects and don't hesitate to contact me for any collaboration or inquiries
+Check out my projects and don't hesitate to contact me for any collaboration or inquiries.